rootacc3ss/random-notes/godstack.md

 Next to purchase after running stack successfully:

-TB4 after one month BPC, one month off then cycle BPC+TB4.

 ~~Methylene Blue (energy for CFS among other benefits), start at 10mg w/ no more than 20-30 in a day.
 Put directly in to a cup of coffee for best results.~~
 ✅ Purchased, not yet adding to stack until I know it's good.

+~~NAD+ for testing~~ ✅ Added, **Add both MBlue and NAD+ to core stack after testing.**

+TB4 after one month BPC.
+So, one month off of BPC after first cycle then cycle BPC+TB4 for another month.

 SPG302 for mentions above.
+Already reached out to source on WhatsApp.

-Bromantane for a Sabroxy alternative, nasal spray preferred.
-Maybe SEMAX?
+Bromantane for a quick boost, nasal spray preferred.

-NAD+ for testing

-Noopept (just to have on hand)
+Noopept (just to have on hand or to use with Bromantane).

-Test those in addition to current stack, then implement Cerebrolysin, FGL and Dihexa as needed
+Test those in addition to current stack, then implement Cerebrolysin, FGL and Dihexa as needed.
+All of those are the next purchases to follow this list of purchases.

 ---